awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-2/service_view.md

 ---
 title: "Explore ECS Service"
-chapter: true
 weight: 60
 ---

-Explore ECS Service
----

-Click on this Service in the AWS ECS Console and it looks like below
+Click on this Service in the [AWS ECS Console](https://console.aws.amazon.com/ecs/home?#/clusters) and it looks like below

 ![Capacity Provider](/images/ecs-spot-capacity-providers/CP4.png)